stadler/SendPage/README.md

 Changelog
 ---------

+ * 3.0
+   * Upgrade to manifest version 3
+   * Add terms of use
+   * Make it clear that also Brave and other Chromium based browsers are supported.
  * 2.3
    * Fixed #15: URI is is undefined when using button beside url
    * Provide better log output for debugging